Knoxville

 Tomato Head

-Why It’s Popular: With a focus on fresh, locally sourced ingredients, Tomato Head offers a variety of sandwiches, pizzas, and salads, appealing to health-conscious diners.
+Why It’s Popular: Emphasizing fresh, locally sourced ingredients, Tomato Head serves up creative sandwiches, pizzas, and salads, appealing to health-conscious diners and vegetarians alike.

 -